What is Sciety?

 What are 'Groups'?

-Groups are scholarly communities who carry out preprint evaluation using a consistent process to ensure fair and informative feedback for authors and readers.
+Groups are organisational initiatives who carry out preprint evaluation using a consistent process to ensure fair and informative feedback for authors and readers.
 The groups can be formed and focused specifically on the purpose of preprint evaluation (such as overlay journals or even automated screening tools managed by researchers), or they can be research communities in a broader sense (such as societies or other research community organisations).
 Our groups vary in size, subject matter, and scope.
 No matter the group size or evaluation frequency, Sciety offers a home to showcase preprint evaluation from your community.

 How can I start or join a group?